We Innovate Diagnostic Efficiency

 Gentian performs production, R&D, marketing and distribution from our headquarters in Moss, Norway and our representative offices.
 We serve the global market for human and veterinary medical diagnostic tests via our OEM partners and key distributors as well as directly through Gentian Diagnostics AB, our Swedish based distribution subsidiary.
 Our approach is collaborative and adaptable, without compromising quality, in order to meet our customers needs.

-Our reagents are developed using avian antibodies and our proprietary NanoSense technology.
+Our reagents are developed using avian antibodies and our proprietary Nanosense technology.
 Importantly, they can be adapted for use on all major clinical chemistry analysers.
-Our current products cover renal function, inflammatory diseases and cancer diagnostics.
-In addition, we have pipeline of products that covers infectious and cardiovascular disease diagnostics.
+The current portfolio and pipeline of efficient and accurate reagents span areas of inflammations, severe infections, kidney failures and congestive heart failures and veterinary healthcare.